platipodium/vinos/doc/joss/paper.md

 # Key features of the ABM

-As a NetLogo implementation, the model integrates a (frontend) user interface, its basic documentation, and the (backend) code in a single integrated development environment, that can be run in  NetLogo (@Wilensky1999, version 6 required), a Java-based portable ABM and system dynamics simulation platform.
+As a NetLogo implementation, the model integrates a (frontend) user interface, its basic documentation, and the (backend) code in a single integrated development environment, that can be run in  NetLogo [@Wilensky1999; version 6 required], a Java-based portable ABM and system dynamics simulation platform.

 The backend (code) features geospatial data access and integration of multiple georeferenced and tabular data sources, as well as integrating Web Mapping Services (WMS) to describe the grid-based environmental context.
 This environmental context is dynamic in time, providing seasonal resource changes and dynamic area closures.